top of page

 • Joint Account Holders: Total protection limit increased to £240,000.

-This means that if you have savings above these amounts, you may want to consider diversifying your accounts to ensure full protection.
+If you have savings above these amounts, you may want to consider diversifying your accounts to ensure full protection.

 Temporary High Balance Protection